MicrosoftDocs/sdk-api/sdk-api-src/content/mmreg/ns-mmreg-waveformatextensible.md

 ## -description

-The WAVEFORMATEXTENSIBLE structure specifies the format of an audio wave stream.
+The <b>WAVEFORMATEXTENSIBLE</b> structure defines the format of waveform-audio data for formats having more than two channels or higher sample resolutions than allowed by <a href="https://msdn.microsoft.com/library/windows/hardware/ff538799">WAVEFORMATEX</a>.

 ## -struct-fields